Tien-le98/Road_crashes/README.md

 + Vertical Align: Defines the vertical alignment of the road at the sight of the crash (Slope, Bottom of Hill,...)
 + Road Surface: Defines the road surface type at the crash location (Sealed or Unsealed road)
 + Weather Cond: Defines the weather condition at the time and location of the crash (Not Raining, or Raining)
-+ DayNight: Defines that a road crash occured during daylight or at night
++ DayNight: Defines that a road crash occurred during daylight or at night
 + Crash Type: Defines the road crash type (Hit Fixed Object, Hit Animal, Hit Pedestrian,...)
 + Entity Code: Defines the entity deemed to be responsible for the road crash (Driver, Animal, Pedestrian,...)
 + CSEF Severity: Defines the road crash severity, classified by the highest injury severity sustained in the crash (Serious Injury - SI, Minor Injury - MI, Property Damage Only - PDO)